iamthechad/javadoc2dash/README.md

 ### Running in a cloned repository

 * Open a terminal or command prompt, depending on your OS
-* Within the cloned project directory, run `./gradlew run` (for \*NIX/OSX), or `gradlew.bat run` (for Windows environments).
+* Within the cloned project directory, run `./gradlew :j2d-cli:run` (for \*NIX/OSX), or `gradlew.bat :j2d-cli:run` (for Windows environments).
 * The Gradle wrapper will bootstrap itself and you should see a usage message.

-Alternatively, run `gradlew distZip` to create a zip file containing everything needed to run.
+Alternatively, run `gradlew :j2d-cli:distZip` to create a zip file containing everything needed to run.
 See the next step for more information.

 ### Running a release zip

 * Either download a release or create a distribution zip as outlined above.
 * Unzip the archive to a desired location.
 * Open a terminal or command prompt and navigate to the unzipped directory.
-* Navigate to the `bin` directory and run `./javadoc2dash` (for \*NIX/OSX) or `javadoc2dash.bat` (for Windows environments).
+* Navigate to the `bin` directory and run `./j2d-cli` (for \*NIX/OSX) or `j2d-cli.bat` (for Windows environments).
 * You should see a usage message.

 ## Creating a docset

 Docset creation requires at minimum two options: the name of the docset and the location of the Javadoc files to include in the docset.

-    ./javadoc2dash --name Sample --javadoc /some/path/to/apidoc
+    ./j2d-cli --name Sample --javadoc /some/path/to/apidoc

 This will create a docset named Sample in the current directory.
 Docset creation can be customized with optional arguments: